smart-on-fhir/smart-scheduling-links/specification.md

 1. Client retrieves an updated list of `Schedule`, `Slot, and `Location` data on a ~daily basis.
 This allows the client to assemble a databse of clinical services, optimized for location-based lookup.

 2. Client stays updated on `Slot` availability throughout the day by polling for an updated list of `Slot` every ~1-5 minutes, issuing a `?_lastUpdated` query.
-This allows a Slot Server to maintain cached responses of recently booked slots as a performance optimization (i.e., slots where the status has changed from `free` -> something else).
+This allows a Slot Server to maintain cached responses of recently booked slots as a performance optimization (i.e., slots where the status has changed from `free` -> something else). (*Note: Subscriptions could be used in place of polling, as a future enhancement -- but the specification is designed to work even with polling.*)

 #### `GET /Schedule` to find relevant services/providers
 Search parameters that a server must support: